-Pharmacy contractors registered for providing CPCS are able to claim a fee of £300 for engagement and set up, following the completion and documentation of evidence of certain activities by 31 March 2021 – this is summarised below; however, please refer to the NHS Service Specification – Annex F and further guidance that will be issued soon for full details:
+Pharmacy contractors registered for providing CPCS are able to claim a fee of £300 for engagement and set-up, following the completion and documentation of evidence of certain activities by 30 June (previously 31 March).
+Claims for engagement and set-up need to be submitted via the MYS portal by 5 July.
+Read the NPA update here for full details - https://bit.ly/3voE2tI

 ALSO THIS MONTH